CLion2/ECS179_Project/ProjectDocument.md

 **Add a link to the full results of your gameplay tests.**

 ### Play Tester + Debugger / FineTuning (David)
+When play testing the issues that I ran into were things like:
+- game was playing in the title screen
+- Prisoner blocked the player from moving in a cutscene
+- guard never opend the door
+- Enemies would fall through the map
+- Enemies would stare at the sky or the ground
+- player would target the sky
+- sword animations were imported incorrectly
+- hud didnt update

 Became a debugger for the game as it was getting closer to the due date and was able to help fix issues that both Soma and Andrei had when looking over the code.
 Play tested after every push to find any issues with the current game and then fix issues or improve upon some aspects of the enemy animations.
 ![](Examples/FineTuning.png)